 Art, Culture and Technology.
-The Department of Architecture's Program in Art, Culture and Technology (ACT) operates as a critical production- and education-based laboratory focusing on artistic research, advanced visual studies, and transdisciplinary collaboration within the context of MIT's technological community.
+The Department of Architecture's Art, Culture and Technology Program (ACT) operates as a critical production- and education-based laboratory focusing on artistic research, advanced visual studies, and transdisciplinary collaboration within the context of MIT's technological community.
 Its lecture series is open to the public.

 Dance.
 Extracurricular dance activities at MIT are sponsored by the Folk Dance Club, Tech Squares, Ballroom Dancing Club, Dance Troupe, and various international student groups, providing regular opportunities for dancers at all levels of ability.
 Visit the Music and Theater Arts website for additional information about dance.

 Architecture and Design.
 The Department of Architecture’s Design Minor is consistently ranked as one of the most popular minors among undergraduate MIT students.Students from majors including Computer Science, Physics, and Biology often enroll in the numerous entry-level Architecture and Design studio courses that count toward the HASS-A General Institute Requirement.
 MIT’s Bachelor of Science in Art and Design (BSAD) is a major that combines studio-based learning with seminars and lecture-based subjects, where students learn the fundamental principles of art and design—principles they can apply to careers spanning from information design to 3D art.
 Learn more about our undergraduate degrees and see examples of student work.